Itsy Docs

 Manual taxes

-When you add, edit, or delete a manual tax line, Itsy automatically recalculates the ticket number's total, the linked booking's price, and the order's totals to keep everything in sync.
+Automatic recalculation: When you add, edit, or delete a manual tax line, Itsy automatically recalculates the ticket number's total (fare + all taxes including manual ones), the linked booking's price, and the order's totals.
+This cascade keeps everything in sync — you do not need to manually update booking or order amounts after changing a tax line.

 Ticket number types